udo-munk/Arduino8080/README.md

 just have a look my self.

 It doesn't cost a lot of performance, about 10% slower, but for that we now got 2KB ROM and 512 Bytes RAM, a very good tradeoff.
+And with this "much" memory we now can run some more interesting 8080 programs, like Li-Chen Wang's famous TINY BASIC.

 Udo Munk, May 2024